RandyGaul/cute_framework/docs/file/cf_fs_stat.md

 ## Remarks

 This doesn't open the file itself, and is a fairly light-weight operation in comparison.
-TODO_LINK_VFS_README.
+[Virtual File System](https://randygaul.github.io/cute_framework/#/topics/virtual_file_system).

 ## Related Pages